this-is-bennyk/playnub/README.md

 ## About

 ### What is Playnub?
 The Playnub plugin is a collection of many general-purpose game development patterns, techniques, and tricks drawn from academia and online resources, as both a tool and a guide for creating games effectively and efficiently.
-Playnub is designed to expedite game development by providing all the tools necessary for rapid prototyping and continuous iteration-- enabling developers to focus on making the games they envision, not on programming the framework necessary to do so.
+Playnub is designed to expedite game development by providing tons of resources built specifically for rapid prototyping and continuous iteration-- enabling developers to focus on making the games they envision, not on programming the framework necessary to do so.

 ### Features